 While small eye pressure changes are normal, it’s essential to speak with your eye doctor to determine how to monitor your IOP — either at home or during more frequent eye exams.
 Most of the time, eye doctors recommend measuring eye pressure in the morning, so keep that in mind when you schedule your next exam.

 Help Us Find a Cure

 While there’s no cure for glaucoma, having regular comprehensive eye examinations to monitor your IOP is one of the ways glaucoma patients can manage their glaucoma.
 Advancements in glaucoma research continue to bring us closer to finding a cure and restoring vision lost from glaucoma.
-You can help find a cure with cash, stock, or a vehicle or boat donation.
+You can help find a cure with cash, stock, or a vehicle donation.
 Your support will give hope to those living with glaucoma and accelerate our search for a cure and vision restoration.

 Terri-Diann Pickering, MD